ialbert/genescape-central/docs/paper.md

 ![GeneScape interface \label{fig:interface}](images/interface-tree.png)

-The resulting trees can get huge, even for a few genes.

 GeneScape provides reactive interface elements that allow users to filter the resulting outputs by:

-1. word patterns that match the function definitions
+1. Word patterns that match the function definitions
-2. a minimum number of genes share the function
+2. A minimum number of genes share the function
-3. a specific GO subtree: Biological Process, Molecular Function, Cellular Component
+3. A specific GO subtree: Biological Process, Molecular Function, Cellular Component

 In addition, users can zoom in and out of the tree.
 The software's command-line version supports generating outputs in various formats, such as PDF or PNG.

-The software's utility is that it allows users to assess the functional depth of genes and to identify commonalities and differences in the functional context of these genes.
+The software's main purpose is to allows users to assess the functional depth of genes and to identify commonalities and differences in the functional context of these genes.

 # Acknowledgements

 We acknowledge support from the Huck Institutes for the Life Sciences at the Pennsylvania State University.

 # References